catiradocortes/catiradocortes.github.io/_talks/eeg_sickness_ieee_vr.md

 [More information here](https://catiradocortes.github.io/publications/IEEE_VR)

+Paper presentation at Conference IEEE VR 2023.
+My participation was remote, you can check the links to the video abstract and my presentation below!

 [Video Abstract](https://youtu.be/WZ6nudqcwNs)

 [Video Presentation](https://youtu.be/YnU9azOdN-A)

-Paper presentation at Conference IEEE VR 2023.